 The list of exemptions includes:

 - banking and financial services excluding hire of safes and encashment

 - services closely linked to welfare and social security work

 - sale of real estate excluding the sale of unused real estate and of the building land

 - betting, lotteries, and other forms of gambling

 Note: it is not possible to recover VAT incurred in making exempt supplies.

 There are no other local indirect taxes besides VAT and Excise Tax.

-If during the last 12 months a business has made taxable supplies in Latvia over the VAT registration threshold (LVL 35,000) it will be required to register and account for Latvian VAT.
+If during the last 12 months a business has made taxable supplies in Latvia over the VAT registration threshold (LVL 35,000 or EUR 50,000) it will be required to register and account for Latvian VAT.
 If it trades below the registration threshold VAT registration is optional.
 However, if it does not register as a Latvian VAT payer, it is not entitled to recover any input VAT.